GospelTrust/kairos-pt-603/content/_session/lesson-02.md

 &nbsp; | Christianity | New Age
 --- | :--- | :---
 __Intuitive Development__ | Voice of God as intuitive thoughts & impressions.
-Discerning God's voice to experience life | Intuation as the heart's voice, releases creativity leads to creativity
+Discerning God's voice to experience life | Intuition as the heart's voice, releases creativity leads to creativity
 __Contact with Spirit__ | Holy Spirit and angels sent from God | Any beings in the spirit world __Method of Quieting Oneself__ | Worship, fixing on Jesus | Mantras __Use of One's Visionary Abilities__ | God grants divine vision become creativity | Visualize goals recognized as internal ability